yshui/runa-adventure/src/variance-p1.md

     type Iter: Iterator<Item = &'a u32> + 'a;

     /// A scapegoat example to illustrate the problem I am going to have.
-    /// This is not an unnatural method to have - imagine a `Mutex<HashMap>`,
+    /// This is not that weird a method to have - imagine a `Mutex<HashMap>`,
     /// after locking it you might want to iterate over its keys. fn iter(&'a self) -> Self::Iter;
 }